lebarsfa/HotCorners/ReadMe.md

 	"C:\Program Files\HotCorners\HotCorners.exe" --HotCornerWindowType=2 --HotCornerType=3 --blCmdOrShellExecute=0 --lclick="C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Accessories\Notepad.lnk" --brCmdOrShellExecute=1 --rclick="start \"\" cmd /c \"dir %SystemDrive% && pause\"" --help="Notepad" --image=Notepad.bmp --offset_y=-528

 would create a Charms button on the Charms bar with some custom actions.
+Shortcut `Target` property might not directly allow very long commands, so a workaround can be to create an environment variable (e.g. `HOTCORNERNOTEPADBUTTON` with `--HotCornerWindowType=2...`) which contains the parameters and then use it in the shortcut `Target` property (e.g. `"C:\Program Files\HotCorners\HotCorners.exe" %HOTCORNERNOTEPADBUTTON%`).
+Ensure also that the `Start in` property of the shortcut is set to the necessary folder if relative paths are used for some parameters.

 See the top of https://github.com/lebarsfa/HotCorners/blob/main/HotCorners.cpp for more information about the possible parameters.